usableUX/post/README.md

 ###Why are we doing this?

-Well, the request for design talent is increasing so we figured we's create a central place to post them.
+Well, the request for design talent is increasing so we figured we'd create a central place to post them.

 ####[Version]
 0.0.1